-- B The SACC will adopt an Admissions Management System. - The Admissions Management System will use the automatic admissions criteria established by the SACC.
-The University will publish the range of ACT and SAT scores, and grade point averages, which secured admission in the previous year's freshman class. - 2.
-The automatic admissions criteria will include not only high school grade point average (HSGPA), SAT, and ACT composite score, but class rank, degree of difficulty of courses, and ACT subsection scores, or any other criteria or characteristics that provide insight into an applicant's potential for academic success at the University. - 3.
-However, students with either an ACT score below 18or an HSGPA which is less than 2.0 will be automatically denied admission and may be admitted only through the exceptions procedures. - 4.
-At least ninety percent (90%) of all freshman admissions will be made according to the automatic acceptance criteria. - 5.
-Admissions criteria will contain an exceptions procedure for two types of applicants: - Internal exceptions procedure: for those prospective students who have certain diversity characteristics not present in the pool of students admitted by automatic admissions criteria (see subsection a, below) and External Exception Procedure: for those students whose applications for admission have been rejected under the automatic admissions criteria (see subsection b, below) - a.
-Internal Exceptions Procedure: the SAAC will identify characteristics not adequately represented in the pool of students admitted under the automatic admissions criteria.
-The Assistant Provost for Enrollment Management will forward the files of candidates having those characteristics and a reasonable academic record to the SAAC for consideration before the candidate is notified of an admissions decision.
-If the SAAC determines that the candidate has a reasonable chance of success, admission will be granted unless the desired class size or other critical admissions objectives have been met. - b.
-External Exceptions Procedure: The SAAC will continue to function as the appeals board for all candidates whose applications were rejected.
-Applications considered under this External Exceptions Procedure will be handled in accordance with whether or not the candidate is a freshman applicant with a HSGPA is 2.0 or higher.
+- B The SACC will adopt an Admissions Management System for admissions.
+The Admissions Management System will: - 1.
+The Admissions Management System will Have internal, non-published standards use the automatic admissions criteria established recommended by the SACC.
+The University will, however, publish the range of ACT and SAT scores, and grade point averages, which secured admission in the previous year's freshman class. - 2.
+The automatic Aadmissions criteria will include not only high school grade point average (HSGPA), SAT, and ACT composite score, but class rank, degree of difficulty of courses, and ACT subsection scores-, or any other criteria or characteristics that provide insight into an applicant's potential for academic success at the University. - 3.
+However, students with either an ACT score below 15 (old ACT) or 18 (enhanced ACT) or an HSGPA which is less than 2.0 will be automatically denied admission and may be admitted only through the exceptions procedures.
+Exceptions Committee only. - 3\4.
+At least ninety percent (90%) of all freshman admissions will be made according to the internal\automatic acceptance criteria.

+Exception Procedure: for those students whose applications for admission have been rejected under the automatic admissions criteria. (see subsection b, below)

-- (i) The Assistant Provost for Enrollment Management will review the files of the candidates who do not meet the automatic admission criteria established by the AAC, but who offer HSGPA of 2.0 or higher.
-The Assistant Provost, within the exceptions parameters established by the AAC, may use his/her discretion to offer admission to freshman applicants whose credentials indicate a reasonable potential for success at the University. - (ii) A rejected applicant who is not a freshman applicant or whose HSGPA is not 2.0 or higher may petition to the AAC for admission due to a) significant non-academic personal achievement; b) diversity; c) unusual situations affecting academic performance; or d) outstanding potential for contributing to or benefiting from an education at the University.
-The SAAC decision under this appeal stage constitutes the final University decision on the application. - 6.
-The following admissions deadlines are established: November 1, for Early Decision applications February 15, for regular, full consideration applications August 1, for the submission of all documents.
+- a. \\Internal Exceptions Procedure: the SAAC will identify characteristics not adequately represented in the pool of students admitted under the internal automatic admissions.-admit\criteria.
+The Director of AdmissionsAssistant Provost for Enrollment Management will forward the files of candidates having those characteristics and a reasonable academic record to the Exceptions Committee SAAC for consideration before the candidate is notified of an admissions decision.
+If the Exceptions Committee\SAAC determines that the candidate has a reasonable chance of success, admission will be granted unless the desired class size or other critical admissions objectives have been met. - b.
+External Exceptions Procedure: The Exceptions Committee SAAC will continue to function as the appeals board for all candidates whose applications were rejected.
+Applications considered under this External Exceptions Procedure will be handled in accordance with whether or not the candidate is a freshman applicant with a HSGPA is 2.0 or higher. - (i) The Assistant Provost for Enrollment Management will review the files of the candidates who do not meet the automatic admission criteria established by the AAC, but who offer HSGPA of 2.0 or higher.
+The Assistant Provost, within the exceptions parameters established by the AAC, may use his/her discretion to offer admission to freshman applicants whose credentials indicate a reasonable potential for success at the University. - (ii) A rejected applicant who is not a freshman applicant or whose HSGPA is not 2.0 or higher may petition to the AAC for admission due to a) significant non-academic personal achievement; b) diversity; er\c) unusual situations affecting academic performance; or d) outstanding potential for contributing to or benefiting from an education at the University.
+The SAAC decision under this appeal stage constitutes the final University decision on the application. - 56.
+The following admissions deadlines are established:

+November 1, for Early Decision applications February 15, for regular, full consideration applications August 1, for the submission of all documents.
 (June 1, for participation in the summer advising conference).